gcc3/gcc3/public/projects/Simple AI Chat.md

 Use `:speak on` to turn on the speak after generating.
 Use `:speak stop` to stop the speaking.
 To change language use `:lang use [language code]`

+* AI links to AI (experimental)
+Use function calling to link to another AI (core AI)

 Command-line Run